tardate/LittleArduinoProjects/README.md

-# 512 Little Electronics and Arduino Projects
+# 513 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [Greater Simple Sound Effects](./Audio/GreaterSimpleSoundEffects) - Reviving a design from Elektor in 1980, with light and touch-sensor variations on the basic CD4040/CD4049 oscillator.
-The circuit must have been used in BEAM robots back in the day, so my final build is a freeform phototrope squawker.
+> Latest addition:sparkles: [Simple USB Dummy Load](./Electronics101/DummyLoad/SimpleResistiveUsbLoad) - examining and testing a simple USB resistive dummy load.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),